 The use of pesticides and chemical fertilizers disturbs the balance of microbes and nutrients in the soil, thereby degrading the soil quality.
 Long term exposure can make the soil completely degraded and unusable for agricultural production.
 Chemical fertilizers are used to nourish plants, but they also destroy the soil microbial fauna and degrade the soil quality.

-Pesticide usage can have the adverse effect of making certain insects resistant to the applied chemicals as well as destroy many useful species that help retain natural balance in the soil.
+Pesticide usage can have the adverse effects of creating resistant pests as well as destroying many of the useful species that help maintain balance in the soil.